pi-tau/pi-tau.github.io/content/posts/res-nets.md

 A single $3 \times 3$ conv layer is a linear filter that applies a linear transformation to the input data.
-In the [paper](https://arxiv.org/abs/1312.4400)[^NiN] *"Network in network"*, by Lin et. al. the authors argue that it would be beneficial to replace the single conv layer with a "micro-network" structure acting on the same $3 \times 3$ patch.
+In the [paper](https://arxiv.org/abs/1312.4400)[^NiN] *"Network in network"*, by Lin et al. the authors argue that it would be beneficial to replace the single conv layer with a "micro-network" structure acting on the same $3 \times 3$ patch.
 Now, instead of sliding a linear kernel along the image, we will be sliding the entire "micro-network".
 Practically, this idea is realized by stacking